What Is The Process Of Filing For A Child Protective Order?

 If the matter is being heard before a commissioner, then there one rule allows witness statements to be submitted by an affidavit or declaration rather than having those people in the courtroom.
 But if a judge is presiding over the hearing, that rule does not apply and your witnesses must be in the courtroom and ready to testify.
 Without having the necessary evidence at the hearing, the court will likely find that the petitioner failed to meet his or her burden of proof, and allow the ex parte or temporary protective order to expire and the matter will be dismissed.

 For more information on Filing For A Child Protective Order, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (801) 616-3301 today.
+Contact Us online or call us to arrange a consultation at (801) 616-3301 today.